jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 **Raising pay equity claims**

 ### 13D Union right to represent members
-A union is entitled to raise a pay equity claim in accordance with section 13E on behalf of its members and to represent them in that claim.
+A union is entitled to raise a pay equity claim in accordance with sections 13DA and 13E on behalf of its members and to represent them in that claim.

+### 13DA Eligibility of pay equity claim to be raised
+A pay equity claim may be raised if—
+  (a) it meets all requirements set out in section 13E; and (b) there is evidence that the claim has merit (see section 13F).

-### 13E Unions and employees may raise pay equity claims
+### 13E Circumstances in which unions and employees may raise pay equity claims
-(1) The following may raise a pay equity claim with an employer if they consider that the claim is arguable:
+(1) The following may raise a pay equity claim with an employer:
   (a) a union, on behalf of 1 or more members of that union who perform the same or substantially similar work for the employer:
   (b) 2 or more unions, acting jointly on behalf of the members of each union who perform the same or substantially similar work for the employer:
   (c) an individual employee, other than an employee who—
     (i) is covered by a union-raised claim; or
-    (ii) is barred from pursuing a pay equity claim under section 2B; or (iii) is referred to in subsection (6).
+    (ii) is barred from pursuing a pay equity claim under section 2B.
+    (iii)
 (2) A union may not raise a pay equity claim with an employer if no employee of the employer who performs the work to which the claim relates is a member of the union.
 (3) Subsection (2) does not limit a union’s right to jointly raise a multi-employer pay equity claim with another union, or to consolidate a claim raised with multiple employers in accordance with section 13N, provided each employer with whom the multi-employer claim is raised employs at least 1 employee who—
   (a) performs the work to which the claim relates; and